Skip to content

 After updating the configuration, you can override HTML document elements with the following privacy options:

-- Mask user input mode: Masks most form fields such as inputs, text areas, and checkbox values, while recording all other texts as-is.
-Inputs are replaced with three asterisks (***), and text areas are obfuscated with x characters retaining spaces.
+1. Mask user input mode: Blocks most form fields such as inputs, text areas, and checkbox values, while recording all other text as-is.
+Inputs are replaced with three asterisks (***), and text areas are obfuscated with x characters preserving spaces.

-Mask mode: Masks all HTML texts, user inputs, images, and links.
-Texts on the application are replaced with X, presenting the page as a wireframe.
+1. Mask mode: Blocks all HTML text, user input, images, and links.
+Text on the application is replaced with Xs, rendering the page as a wireframe.

 Some restrictions:

-Session Replay supports the masking of sensitive elements, allowing you to flexibly set the content to be masked according to business needs, such as mobile phone numbers and other sensitive information.
+Session Replay supports blocking sensitive elements, allowing you to flexibly set the content to block based on business needs, such as phone numbers and other sensitive information.
 Below are specific operation methods:

 Example code: